-(2) Installation and monitoring of strategically located observation wells in the vicinity of spill points, within an aquifer, and above the caprock in potential collector formations to detect the presence or movement of gas using methods which can include review of fluid level records, well pressures, geophysical logging, gas composition or other tools and methods deemed appropriate.

-(3) Monitoring offset hydrocarbon production or disposal operations for unexplained flow or pressure changes.
-The monitoring shall include operations in zones above and below the storage reservoir as well as laterally offset locations.

-(4) Conducting subsurface correlation and gas identification logs such as gamma ray-neutron logs to confirm the location of gas being injected into the intended storage reservoir, as needed.

-(c) The operator shall immediately report to the Division any instance of a surface or cellar gas release of any size, in any location within the area of review of the underground gas storage project.
-The operator shall chemically fingerprint the gas from such a release within 48 hours of detection, and the operator shall provide the results of the gas analysis to the Division as soon as they are available.

-(d) The operator of an underground gas storage project shall employ a real-time data gathering system, such as Supervisory Control and Data Acquisition, by January 1, 2020.
-At a minimum, the real-time data gathering system shall be deployed and utilized in accordance with the following requirements:

-(1) The real-time data gathering system shall include pressure sensors for every casing annulus and transmitted to an operations monitoring center.

-(2) The real-time data gathering system shall have alarms set for each annulus to monitor for pressure indicative of potential leaks or potential migration of gas.
-The alarms shall alert the operations monitoring center if pressure exceeds preconfigured set points.
-For tubing, the alarm set point shall not be higher than the maximum allowable surface pressure.
-For annuli between production casing and tubing, the alarm set point shall be determined based on annular fluid, the initial pressure when the packer was set, and operational configuration.
-For strings without any anticipated surface pressure, such as surface or intermediate casings, the alarm set point shall not be higher than 100 psi.

-(3) If sustained casing pressure above 100 psi is believed to be caused by shallow gas or other fluid migration, then the operator shall do the following:

-(A) The operator shall first bleed off annular pressure and track pressure and time for the well to build-up pressure back to equilibrium pressure.
+- (B)(2) Installation and monitoring of strategically located observation wells in the vicinity of spill points, within an aquifer, and above the caprock confining strata.
+Observation wells shall be in potential collector formations to detect the presence or movement of gas-using methods which can include review of fluid level records, well pressures, geophysical logging, gas composition or other tools and methods deemed appropriate. - (C)(3) Monitoring offset hydrocarbon production or disposal operations for unexplained flow or pressure changes.
+The monitoring shall include operations in zones above and below the storage reservoir as well as laterally offset locations. - (D)(4) Conducting subsurface correlation and gas identification logs such as gamma rayneutron logs to confirm the location of gas being injected into the intended storage reservoir, as needed. - (c) The operator shall immediately report to the Division any instance of an unintended surface or cellar gas release of any size, in any location within the area of review of the underground gas storage project.
+Unless the operator demonstrates to the Division's satisfaction that the gas is not from the underground gas storage project or a gas storage well, Division may require ∓the operator shall to chemically fingerprint the gas from such a release within 48 hours of detection, and the operator shall provide the results of the gas analysis to the Division as soon as they are available. - (d) The operator of an underground gas storage project shall employ a real-time data gathering system, such as Supervisory Control and Data Acquisition, by January 1, 2020.
+At a minimum, the real-time data gathering system shall be deployed and utilized in accordance with the following requirements: - (1) The real-time data gathering system shall include pressure sensors for every casing annulus and tubing with data transmission and transmitted to an operations monitoring center. - (2) The real-time data gathering system shall have alarms set for each annulus to monitor for pressure indicative of potential leaks or potential migration of gas.
+The alarms shall alert the operations menitoring-center if pressure exceeds preconfigured set points.
+For tubing, the alarm set point shall not be higher than the maximum allowable surface-injection pressure at the wellhead.
+For annuli-the annulus between production casing and tubing, the alarm set point shall be determined based on annular fluid, the initial pressure when the packer was set, and operational configuration.
+For strings without any anticipated surface pressure, such as surface or intermediate casings, the alarm set point shall not be higher than 100 psi or the alarm set point approved under subdivision (d)(3)(C). - (3) If there is sustained casing pressure above 100 psi in a string without anticipated surface pressure, and it is believed to be caused by shallow gas or other fluid migration, then the operator shall do the following: - (A) The operator shall first bleed off annular pressure and track pressure and time for the well to build-up pressure back to equilibrium the observed sustained casing pressure.